torchmd/torchmd-net/README.md

     ```
     pip install -e .
     ```
+This will install TorchMD-NET in editable mode, so that changes to the source code are immediately available.
+Besides making all python utilities available environment-wide, this will also install the `torchmd-train` command line utility.

 ## Usage
 Specifying training arguments can either be done via a configuration yaml file or through command line arguments directly.
 Several examples of architectural and training specifications for some models and datasets can be found in [examples/](https://github.com/torchmd/torchmd-net/tree/main/examples).
 Note that if a parameter is present both in the yaml file and the command line, the command line version takes precedence.